opencollab/debile/contrib/clemux/docker/README.rst

 Otherwise:

   $ docker run -d --name debile-http --volumes-from debile-data -v /var/log/nginx -p 80:80 clemux/debile-http

+  As for the postgres container, you can change the host port which will point to the container's nginx server, for example:

+  -p 8080:80

+will expose the ngix port on the host as 8080.

 Running debile-slave
 --------------------